BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 The quantitative assessment should be based on whether the relative difference in the value of all future obligations related to the contract with and without the financial guarantee (“value of the financial guarantee”) on an expected present value basis is discernible.
 When calculating the value of the obligations without the financial guarantee, insurance and reinsurance undertakings should assume cash flows equal to the amount that would be paid if the financial guarantee did not exist.
 For contracts where the benefits depend on market returns undertakings should assume benefits that are consistent with relevant risk-free interest rate term structure used to calculate the best estimate as referred to in Article 77(2) of Solvency II Directive, without volatility adjustment and matching adjustment.
 When](#)

-Page 10/18

 --- Page 11 ---

-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue emblem containing the European Union's circle of stars next to the stylized grey text "EIOPA".

-EIOPA
-European Insurance and
-Occupational Pensions Authority](#)

 ![A paragraph of text explaining the valuation of obligations for insurance and reinsurance undertakings with financial guarantees.
 The text emphasizes considering guaranteed benefits and the time value of options and guarantees in the assessment.